geoserver/geoserver/doc/en/user/source/extensions/printing/configuration.rst

 Fonts definition
 -----------------

-The ``fonts`` section is optional.
+The "fonts" section is optional.
 It contains the path of the fonts you want to use.
 The entries can point to files (TTF, OTF, TTC, AFM, PFM) or directories.
 Don't point to directories containing too many files since it will slow down the start time.
 By default, PDF gives you access to the following fonts (Cp1252 encoding only):

 * Courrier (-Bold, -Oblique, -BoldOblique)
 * Helvetica (-Bold, -Oblique, -BoldOblique)